 My partner wants me to move out

 Although people living together do not at present have as many rights as married couples when it comes to splitting up unmarried couples may still have rights of occupation when it comes to staying in the home.
 We can give you further advice as to whether you would be entitled to make an application to the courts to remain in the property or regarding transfer of tenancy for rented property.
-Contact our Kerry Davies for further details.
+Contact Us for further details.

 Common law wife/husband